5 Tips for Getting Accurate Podcast Transcriptions

 5. Choose the Right Tool for Your Content Length

-- Short clips (under 5 minutes) — Most tools handle these well
+- Short clips (under 5 min) — Most tools handle fine

-- Long-form (30+ minutes) — You need a tool specifically built for long content.
-Many tools crash, time out, or degrade in accuracy on long recordings
+- Long-form (30+ min) — You need a tool specifically built for long content.
+Many crash, time out, or degrade in accuracy

-For podcast episodes that typically run 30-90 minutes, choose a tool with no length limits and proven reliability on long-form content.
+Podcast episodes at 30-90 minutes need a tool with no length limits and proven long-form reliability.

 Once you have an accurate transcript, use it for: